 Use Pulp Riot to create this hair color because Pulp Riot hair color maximizes how creative you can get with colors, and it’s long-lasting.
-Always use a color-safe and sulfate-free shampoo and conditioner to effectively maintain the vibrancy and longevity of a purple ombre like this.
+Always use a color-safe and sulfate-free shampoo and conditioner to effectively maintain the vibrancy and longevity of a purple ombre hair like this.

 This ombre purple hair is perfect for women looking to try something fun.
 It is especially great for women who love to change up their look frequently from one fantasy color to another.

-This is a subtle yet edgy way to spice up your color.
+Jazzing up your medium-length hair with purple highlights is a subtle yet edgy way to spice up your color.
 While everyone may not be able to have purple hair color, this is a fun way of getting that edge, yet still keeping it fresh and modern.